mdjahidhasan009/SQL/select.md

 SELECT * FROM Cars WHERE status = 'READY'
 ```

-## Selecting with CASE
+# Selecting with CASE
-When results need to have some logic applied 'on the ﬂy' one can use `CASE` statement to implement it.
+When results need to have some logic applied 'on the fly' one can use `CASE` statement to implement it.
 ```sql
 SELECT CASE WHEN Col1 < 50 THEN 'under' ELSE 'over' END threshold FROM TableName